10/21/24

 By: Jacob E. Daly

-In 2019, the Georgia Supreme Court was asked to determine the validity of a provision in a residential lease agreement that limited the time during which the tenant of an apartment complex could sue the owner …
+In 2019, the Georgia Supreme Court was asked to determine the validity of a provision in a residential lease agreement that limited the time during which the tenant of an apartment complex could …